steve9000gi/ssm/plan.md

   - bump version and update prod backend

 - frontend
-  - when loading a map, add fragment corresponding to that map ID
   - when saving that map, check fragment and update if appropriate
   - upon page load, check URL and load map if fragment refers to one
     - should allow an intermediate authenticate step if needed